wmorgan/dcos-docs/1.7/overview/high-availability.md

 Single points of failure come in many forms.
 A service like ZooKeeper, for example, can become a single point of failure when every service in your system shares one ZooKeeper cluster.
 You can reduce risks by running multiple ZooKeeper clusters for separate services.
-With DCOS, there's an [Exhibitor package](https://github.com/mesosphere/exhibitor-dcos) included which makes this
+With DC/OS, there's an [Exhibitor package](https://github.com/mesosphere/exhibitor-dcos) included which makes this
 easy: